iodigital-com/io-technology/data/blog/what-i-learned-from-becoming-cpacc.md

 My last exam was at Howest (Kortrijk, Belgium) in 2015, so the experience of taking an exam was a long time ago.
 In July 2021, I discovered the digital accessibility courses of Deque University, which has been my mainstay in terms of accessibility training to this day.
-Of course, during the 3 years that I have put my personal focus on accessibility, I have come across a lot of interesting insights from the most experienced people in this field.
+Of course, during the 3 years that I have put my focus on accessibility, I have come across a lot of interesting insights from the most experienced people in this field.

 My personal favorites are [Karl Groves](https://twitter.com/karlgroves), [Sara Soueidan](https://twitter.com/SaraSoueidan), [Hidde de Vries](https://twitter.com/hdv) and [Jan Jaap de Groot](https://twitter.com/JanJaapdeGroot).